 In this paper we present an elegant and minimalistic type-driven generalization that subsumes and improves the state-of-the-art representation transformations.
 In doing so, we make two key observations: (1) annotated types conveniently capture the semantics of using alternative representations and (2) local type inference can be used to automatically, reliably and optimally introduce the necessary conversions.

 We validated our approach by implementing three language features in the Scala compiler: value classes, specialization via miniboxing and a simplified multi-stage programming mechanism.
 An encouraging result was that we were able to reimplement and extend value class functionality in the Scala compiler with the equivalent of two man-weeks of work, without reusing any code from the previous implementation.

-Joscha DrechslerTechnische Universität Darmstadt, Guido SalvaneschiTU Darmstadt, Ragnar MogkTechnische Universität Darmstadt, Mira MeziniTechnical University of DarmstadtLink to publication
+Joscha DrechslerTechnische Universität Darmstadt, Guido SalvaneschiTU Darmstadt, A: Ragnar MogkTechnische Universität Darmstadt, A: Mira MeziniTechnical University of DarmstadtLink to publication

 Tillmann RendelUniversity of Marburg, Jonathan Immanuel BrachthäuserUniversity of Marburg, Klaus OstermannUniversity of MarburgLink to publication